The police will protect us; they’re professionals!

 In 1990, NYPD officer hit potential was only 19%.
 That means 81% of the rounds they fired at criminals missed.
 At less than three yards, they hit only 38% of the time.
 From 3-7 yards, 11.5% and from 7-15 yards, only 9.4%

-These statistics comport well with my personal experience, but not necessarily with studies.
+These statistics comport well with my personal experience, but not necessarily with other studies.
 Statistics from the Metro-Dade Police Department from 1988-1994 published in a Police Policy Studies Council report show officers fired app.
 1300 rounds at suspects, missing more than 1,100 times, hitting about 15.4% of their shots, most of these from near-touching distance.
 During that period, using revolvers, they missed 65% of the time, but 75% of the time with semiautomatic handguns.

 These figures are the opposite of my personal experience and from a variety of other studies I’ve seen that indicate revolvers are much harder to shoot accurately under stress—they are–and officers equipped with semiautomatic handguns tend to substantially increase their hit rates.